-- S&P Global Ratings is requesting comments on proposed changes to its methodology and assumptions for rating global equipment asset-backed securities (ABS).
-These criteria--both the current version and the version with the changes we are proposing--aim to help market participants better understand our approach to reviewing equipment ABS and to provide increased transparency regarding the framework we use to rate these types of transactions.
-They also outline our approach to analyzing the credit quality of the securitized assets.
-These criteria are intended to be read in conjunction with related guidance, which is outlined in the appendix. - These criteria apply globally to ratings on equipment ABS that are backed predominantly by financing arrangements (usually in form of loans or leases) used to finance the acquisition of equipment, including, but not limited to, construction, agricultural, office, and vehicles to commercial obligors.
-In addition, in some situations, these proposed criteria apply to mixed pools of assets that may include: - A low percentage (no more than about 15% at closing) of amortizing unsecured loans to commercial obligors. - Commercial real estate leases in Italy, where the underlying leased assets are traditionally not transferred to the issuer such that the benefit of recovery against underlying assets is not given. - These criteria do not apply when our analytical considerations differ from the approach used herein; in such cases, other asset-specific criteria apply.
-For example, the criteria do not apply in situations where: - Loans or leases have substantial operating risks (re-leasing, repositioning, and sale, for example), typically found in segments such as railcar, marine shipping containers, and aircraft. - At closing, a significant percentage of the securitized collateral was not associated with equipment, such as small business loans (except as stated in the previous paragraph). - The proposed framework reflects the following updates and revisions to the current criteria
+- S&P Global Ratings' global criteria for rating equipment asset-backed securities (ABS) aim to help market participants better understand our approach to reviewing equipment ABS and to provide increased transparency regarding the framework we use to rate these types of transactions. - These criteria apply globally to ratings on equipment ABS that are backed predominantly by financing arrangements (usually in form of loans or leases) used to finance the acquisition of equipment, including, but not limited to, construction, agricultural, office and vehicle fleets.
+In addition, in some situations, these criteria apply to mixed pools of assets that may include: - Vehicles, if a given pool is exposed to obligor concentration risk. - A low percentage (no more than about 15% at closing) of amortizing unsecured loans to commercial obligors. - Commercial real estate leases in Italy, where the underlying leased assets are traditionally not transferred to the issuer such that the benefit of recovery against underlying assets is not given. - 3.
+These criteria do not apply when our analytical considerations differ from the approach used herein; in such cases, other asset-specific criteria apply.
+For example, the criteria do not apply in situations where: - Loans or leases have substantial operating risks (re-leasing, repositioning, and sale, for example), typically found in segments such as railcar, marine shipping containers, rental fleet, and aircraft - At closing, a significant percentage of the securitized collateral was not associated with equipment, such as small business loans (except as stated in the previous paragraph).